4 week Sri Lanka itinerary: Ultimate travel guide for 2024

 Despite Yala having the highest leopard density in the world, your chances of spotting leopards in Yala are actually pretty slim.

-As we were making our way back, our guide somehow managed to spot one next to a watering hole.
+As we were returning, our guide somehow managed to spot one next to a watering hole.

-I have no idea how the guides manage to spot wildlife from so far away?
+I do no know how the guides spot wildlife from so far away?

-We pulled up and spent some time watching the leopard bask near the water.
+We pulled up and watched the leopard bask near the water.
 It was a truly wonderful moment.

 Sri Lanka itinerary | 4 week travel guide